Trump adds legal heavyweights Starr, Dershowitz to impeachment team

 A statement provided by Dershowitz from Trump’s legal team said he will present oral arguments at the trial to address the constitutional arguments against impeachment and removal from office.

-“While Professor Dershowitz is non partisan when it comes to the constitution – he opposed the impeachment of President Bill Clinton and voted for Hillary Clinton – he believes the issues at stake go to the heart of our enduring Constitution,” the statement said.
-“He is participating in this impeachment trial to defend the integrity of the Constitution and to prevent the creation of a dangerous constitutional precedent.”
+“While Professor Dershowitz is non-partisan when it comes to the constitution – he opposed the impeachment of President Bill Clinton and voted for Hillary Clinton – he believes the issues at stake go to the heart of our enduring Constitution,” the statement said.

+Ray succeeded Starr as independent counsel during the Clinton investigation.
+On the day before Clinton left office, Ray announced that he would not criminally prosecute him in connection with perjury and obstruction.

 Democrat Adam Schiff heads a team of seven House members who will serve as prosecutors.
 Schiff, chairman of the House Intelligence Committee, is a former federal prosecutor in Los Angeles.